frederic-perez/AmE-dictionary/data/dictionary.md

 __idiopathic__ _adj_ :two: Of, relating to, or designating a disease having no known cause.
 __idiosyncratic__ _adj_ :two::hammer:
 __idiot box__
-__idiot mittens__ _idiom_ Mittens or gloves that are attached to one's sleeves by a length of yarn or string so as to prevent their being lost.
+__idiot mittens__ _idiom_ Mittens or gloves that are attached to one’s sleeves by a length of yarn or string so as to prevent their being lost.
 __idle__ _v_
 __idolatry__ :two::hammer:
 __idyllic__ _adj_ :three::pencil2: Excellent and delightful in all respects.